Article

 This guide is for construction teams that want to identify the right Lean construction software for project planning, not just another digital tool with a familiar timeline view.

 Some tools are built around takt planning, pull planning, and standardized collaborative workflows.
-Others enter the same decision set from a broader construction management or scheduling context.
+Others belong in the same decision set, but come from a broader construction management or scheduling context.

 The goal is to see which software supports the way your team plans, coordinates trades, and manages change.